MiloosN5/PYTHON__001__PyTaskManager/README.md

 7. Update requirements.txt When You Add New Packages

-    Whenever you install a new package (e.g. with pip install package-name), make sure to refresh your requirements.txt so others can install the same dependencies.
+    Whenever you install a new package (e.g. with pip install package-name), make sure to refresh your requirements.txt.

     Run this command to update the file:
     ```bash